-There are well-established Behaviour (including anti-bullying), School Council, Religious Education, RSHE, First Aid and Safeguarding policies in place, to ensure the welfare of the children.
+There are well-established Behaviour (including anti-bullying), Religious Education, RSHE, Wellbeing & Mental Health, E Safety, First Aid and Safeguarding policies in place, to ensure the welfare of the children.
 All school policies reflect the aim and ethos of this policy and subject matter from many of the school policies can be found in the PSHE schemes of work.
-A copy of the DfE Guidance "Safe to Learn - Embedding anti-bullying work in schools" is available from the School Counsellor.
-A copy of the DfE Guidance "Bullying - Don't Suffer in Silence" is also available from Heads of Department.
+Further information and advice for dealing with bullying can also be found on Childline, NSPCC and National Bullying Helpline websites.